BogusCurry/PTSourceSIM/README.md

 # PTSourceSIM

 PTSourceSIM is an server and client platform for hosting virtual worlds and the Metaverse.
-PTSourceSIM also uses an architecture known as "Hypergrid", which allows users to teleport between multiple OpenSim-based virtual worlds by providing a hyperlinked map which indexes public grids.
+PTSourceSIM also uses an architecture known as "Hypergrid", which allows users to teleport between multiple virtual worlds by providing a hyperlinked map which indexes public grids.